art-from-the-machine/Mantella/README.md

 6. Set up your paths / any other required settings in the `config.ini`
 7. Run Mantella via `main.py` in the parent directory

-If you have any trouble in getting the repo set up, please reach out on Discord!: https://discord.gg/Q4BJAdtGUE
+If you have any trouble in getting the repo set up, please reach out on [Discord](https://discord.gg/Q4BJAdtGUE)!

 # Attributions